Bounties

 The Bounty Board

-• Player bounties — all active contracts sorted by payout, with time remaining and last known location
+• Player bounties — active contracts sorted by payout, with time remaining

-• Your own exposure — bounties currently on your head, summed prominently
+• Your own exposure — everything currently on your head, summed prominently, with a Pay Off button

 Leaderboards